JuliaCN/Py2Jl/README.md

 python -m Py2Jl input.py output.jl
 ```

-To runtime the generated Julia code, you should include the package `Py2JlRuntime` included in the `runtime-support` folder.
+To run the generated Julia code, you should add the package `Py2JlRuntime` to your environment (e.g., `pkg> dev runtime-support/Py2JlRuntime`).
+The package `Py2JlRuntime` is included in the `runtime-support` folder.

 ## CPython Compatibility Level